Scott Watters: Sydney Swans

+Watters played for Sydney Swans from 1993 until 1994 for a total of 37 games and kicked a total of 11 goals.

 Fremantle

-With the entry of the second Western Australian team in 1995, Watters returned to join the Fremantle Dockers and was the first vice-captain of the club.
+With the entry of the second Western Australian team in 1995, Watters joined the Fremantle Dockers and was the first vice-captain of the club.
 Injuries, however, would take their toll and at the end of the 1996 season he retired from AFL football.

+Watters played for Fremantle from 1995 until 1996 for a total of 26 games and kicked a total of 6 goals.

+South Fremantle (WAFL)

 He continued to play for South Fremantle until the 1998 season, when he retired with a total of 207 senior games, 109 in the AFL, 92 in the WAFL and six for Western Australia.
 He is a member of the West Australian Football Two Hundred Club.

 Commentating career

 After retiring as a player, Watters spent time as a radio commentator with Perth radio station 6PR.

 Coaching career

+Early coaching career

 In 2006, Watters was appointed the coach of the Subiaco Football Club colts team.
 In November 2006 he was appointed the league coach, after Peter German accepted an assistant coaching position with the Fremantle Football Club.